Carmen Sandiego: History of franchise

-Brøderbund era (1985–1998)
+Broderbund era (1985–1998)

 The original game idea started in 1983 from Broderbund programmer Dane Bigham, wanting to take the idea of text adventure games like Colossal Cave Adventure, but create a menu-driven interface to be played on the Apple II computer.
 Initial work was done with Broderbund's "Rubber Room" artists, Gene Portwood and Lauren Elliott, creating a game where the player would chase down various crooks.
 Broderbund co-founder Gary Carlston suggested changing the concept to be focused on geography, anticipating shipping copies of The World Almanac to let players research clues and find the right answers for geography questions.

-As Bigham was not thrilled with this direction, he focused more on the interface, and Carlston hired David Siefkin to write the game's story.
-Siefkin came up with the idea of the player tracking down numerous criminals, and developed several criminal personas, including Carmen Sandiego.
+Bigham focused more on the interface, and Carlston hired David Siefkin to write the game's story.
+Siefkin had traveled around the world with a backpack and a map, and had also played "Colossal Cave Adventure".
+In his draft he substituted real countries for the rooms of the cave, and proposed a list of villains, including Carmen Sandiego.
 The other staff found this name mysterious and exotic, in addition to being a female character they could use to attract younger women to the game.
 From Siefkin's script, they expanded out the idea of the criminal organization V.I.L.E. - Villains’ International League of Evil – and the ACME Detective Agency – with ACME jokingly considered an initialism for "A Company that Makes Everything".
 The core gameplay was then established, having the player as an ACME recruit to chase down underlings within V.I.L.E., following geography-based clues to complete their search, and working up their ranks in ACME until they were tasked to go after Carmen herself.
 The game proved successful, unexpected from the educational market, as it became a staple in many classrooms.